Table of Contents

 When the bailor hands over to bailee the physical possession of goods, it is called actual delivery.

 When there is no change of physical possession, goods remain where they are, but something is done which has the effect of putting them in bailee’s possession, it is called constructive delivery.

 3).
-Delivery must be for specific purpose:
+Delivery must be for a specific purpose:

 The bailment of goods is always made for some purpose and is subject to the condition according to the directions of the bailor.

 4).
-Return disposal of deposited:
+Return disposal of deposit:

-It is essential for bailment that when the purpose is accomplished, the goods must be returned in original form or in changed form or disposed of according to the directions of the bailor.
+It is essential for bailment that when the purpose is accomplished, the goods must be returned in their original form or in changed form or disposed of according to the directions of the bailor.

 Kinds of Bailment: